- By Henry Umney, CEO, ClusterSeven

 About the author

 Henry Umney is CEO of ClusterSeven.
-He joined the comp any in 2006 and for over 10 years was responsible for the commercial operations of ClusterSeven, overseeing globally all Sales and Client activity as well as Partner engagements.
-In July 2017, he was appointed CEO and is strongly positioned to take the business forward.
+He joined the company in 2006 and for over 10 years was responsible for the commercial operations of ClusterSeven, overseeing globally all Sales and Client activity as well as Partner engagements and in July 2017, he was appointed.
 He brings over 20 years’ experience and expertise from the financial service and technology sectors.
 Prior to ClusterSeven, he held the position of Sales Director in Microgen, London and various sales management positions in AFA Systems and ICAP, both in the UK and Asia.